 An original equipment manufacturer (OEM) approached G.E.
 Mathis Company about developing more robust components for their assembly production system.
-Our experience with Strenx® made us an ideal provider for this project.
+Our experience with Strenx® performance steel made us an ideal provider for this project.

 As G.E.
 Mathis Company and our OEM customer worked together on the redesign, we identified the following goals for the new production system: